|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Daily Technical Indicators: [See GIS daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is above its signal line since August 6, 2025.
+During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
+Such crossover is considered a bearish signal.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is above its signal line since December 11, 2025.
 This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term uptrend is getting weak.
+A Parabolic SAR (stop and reversal) indicator (46.72) comes close to the price (47.05).
+It indicates that the trend is getting weaker.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands (3.03%) is close to one year low (3.59%).
-It is 64.35% lower than one year average.
-It indicates the period of low volatility of the stock price, and it is considered a buy signal for the option traders.
+During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
+During the last week, the price has crossed below the 50 Day Moving Average.
+Such crossover is considered a bearish signal.
+The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
+Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
+Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |